 During Years 3 and 4, there was minimal presence of Bermuda buttercup (Oxalis pes-caprae) compared to the higher densities in Year 2.
 Additionally, Bermuda buttercup grew earlier and was able to be targeted by ongoing community restoration events in the winter.
 Year 5 showed a similar pattern.
+In Year 6, there were low amounts of Bermuda buttercup in Site 3-B during the wetter months.
 The buttercup is a low-growing perennial herb (family Oxalidaceae) found along the coast of California (Cal-IPC).
 This buttercup does not produce seeds, but it has been shown to be difficult to control because of its ability to form many persistent bulbs and is often described as an "agricultural weed" (Cal-IPC).
 A loose basal rosette of leaves up to about 14 inches (35 cm) tall grows from the bulb and flowers bloom from November through April (UCIPM).
 While herbicides are commonly used to control this species (Stringer and Heath 2011), it can be removed by hand.